 We are sure you have heard about Oil pulling from your neighbour or a family member or on social media.
-And, you must have wondered if the hype about the several benefits this practice claims to offer is real.
+And, you must have wondered if the hype about the several benefits the oil pulling practice claims to offer is real.

 It is true, of course, and hence we have covered you the essential details about the practice.

 Read on, and you will get to know what is oil pulling, how it works, the benefits it offers, how to oil pull and the precautions you must take.

 Table of contents

 First things first, What is oil pulling, and what does it do?

 As the name implies, Oil pulling is the act of pulling the oil through your teeth while swishing around a spoonful of it in your mouth.

 This simple technique helps remove toxins from the mouth.